eljeh/11ty-netlify-blog/src/posts/UX-post.md

 ---
-pageTitle: My UXUI Post
+pageTitle: My First UXUI Post
 pageDiscription: This is my UXUI post, this is just a placeholder post!
 heroImage: /_uploads/images/pexels-picjumbocom-196644.jpg
 date: 2020-04-18
-tags: [posts, ux]
+tags: [post, ux, featured]
 ---

 ##This is just a placeholder post!